Pravin69/mern-ecommerce/Readme.md

 ## You may also like... 🙂

 - [Share-and-Fun](https://github.com/Pravin69/Share-and-Fun-Web-app) - A social media web-app
-- [Movie-remix](https://github.com/Pravin69/movie-remix) - A movie recommender app
+- [Movie-remix](https://github.com/Pravin69/movie-remix) - A movie recommendor app